bayesways/bayes-sem/README.md

 * ~~Run EFA (model 1) for all simulated scenarios including kfold~~
 * ~~Run EFA (model 2) for all simulated scenarios including kfold~~
 * Clean data from Irini to run binary model
-* Undersand why Model 2 in binary simulation fails
+* Undersand why adding approximate zeros to `beta` in Binary model fails.